Muhammad ibn Sa'd ibn Abi Waqqas

-Muhammad ibn Sa'd ibn Abi Waqqas (محمد بن سعد بن أبي وقاص) was a military person, particularly known for his role in the rebellion of Ibn al-Ash'ath in Iraq against the Umayyads.
+Muhammad ibn Saʿd ibn Abī Waqqāṣ (محمد بن سعد بن أبي وقاص) was an Arab military commander and prominent opponent of the Umayyad Caliphate.
+A son of the companion Sa'd ibn Abi Waqqas, he participated in the Medinan resistance during the Battle of al-Harra (683) and later became a leading commander in the major Iraqi rebellion of Ibn al-Ash'ath against Umayyad rule.
+After the collapse of the revolt, he was captured by Umayyad authorities and executed on the orders of al-Hajjaj ibn Yusuf.

-Life
+Early life

 Muhammad was a son of Sa'd ibn Abi Waqqas, one of the prominent companions of the Islamic prophet Muhammad and a member of his tribe, the Quraysh.
 Sa'd led the Muslim conquest of Iraq in the 630s and founded Kufa, one of the two main garrison centers and provincial capitals of Iraq.
-Muhammad was probably born in Iraq and moved to Medina, then capital of the Caliphate, after his father was dismissed from the governorship of Kufa in c.
+Muhammad was likely born in Iraq and moved to Medina, then capital of the Caliphate, after his father was dismissed from the governorship of Kufa in c.
 645. Muhammad's mother, Mariya or Mawiya, belonged to the South Arabian Kinda tribe, which established an important presence in Kufa.
 He and his full brother, Umar ibn Sa'd, were the most politically active of Sa'd's many children.

+Opposition to the Umayyads

 While his brother Umar fought for the Umayyad Caliphate, attaining infamy for killing the Islamic prophet's grandson Husayn ibn Ali at the Battle of Karbala in 680, Muhammad generally stood against the Umayyads.
 During the Battle of al-Harra in 683, when an Umayyad army was suppressing a rebellion in Medina, Muhammad fought in the ranks of the Medinans.
 He is reported by an account in the 9th-century history of al-Tabari to have pursued a troop of fleeing Umayyad troops, attacking them until retreating when the Umayyad field victory became clear.
-In another account, his attack against the Umayyad troops after they were ordered by their commander to halt fighting is implied to have provoked a renewed assault by the Umayyad army, which ended in the killings of more Medinan men, the 'compromising' of women, and raiding of property in the town.
+In another account, his attack against the Umayyad troops after they were ordered by their commander to halt fighting is implied to have provoked a renewed assault by the Umayyad army, which ended in the killings of more Medinan men, violations against women, and raiding of property in the town.
 He probably fled Medina soon afterward, but evidently returned during the governorship of al-Hajjaj ibn Yusuf in 692–694, as he is mentioned as part of a Medinan delegation to the Umayyad caliph Abd al-Malik petitioning for al-Hajjaj's dismissal.